yangshun/create-ts-fast/packages/create-ts-fast/README.md

 Why?
 Because no matter the choice, someone will have a different opinion and want to use something else, so we rather leave it to you.
 Moreover, these tools can be easily added yourself.

-If/when one of them becomes the standard (e.g. TypeScript), we can then include them as part of the boilerplate.
+If/when one of them becomes the standard (e.g. TypeScript), we can then include them as a default.

 ## Getting started

 Run the scaffolding command, use the scaffolded project as a **starting point** and **customize** it to your liking.

-Go from zero to hero in a few steps:
+Go from zero to hero in a few steps.
+Start by running the scaffold command:

 ```sh
 npm create ts-fast@latest